kalinramos/BSIT-2103-Codeboosters-Final-Project/README.md

-# ASEAN Travel Destination Finder
+# ✈️🪭ASEAN Travel Destination Finder
 ## Description
 When planning a vacation/travel, there are several key factors to consider.
 This includes budgeting, researching, booking, and extensive planning.
 Just the general overwhelm of decision-making would cause a lot of stress for the travellers.
 To mitigate this stress, we have come up with the project entitled: **“ASEAN Travel Destination Finder”**